Marks & Spencer

 Marks & Spencer reported Scope 3 emissions for the the twelve months ending31 March 2021 at 32

 The company is committed to reducing Scope 1 + 2 by 80% by 2030 from a base year 2007, which translates into the estimated reduction of -5.6 Kt per annum over the period of FY2022 - FY2030.
-This science-based target is aligned with Paris Agreement to limit global warming to <2°C above pre-industrial levels.
+This target, however, has not been recognised as science-based (and as aligned with Paris Agreement) by the SBTi.

 Marks & Spencer achieved carbon neutrality across its operations (Scope 1 + 2) in 2012.
 Companies normally become carbon neutral with the help of the acquisition of carbon offsets rather than absolute reductions in their own greenhouse emissions.
 Also, carbon neutrality does not include non-CO2 GHG emissions.